Kshitijvyas-chicmic/horse_health_analysis/README.md

 **Never do git add . on main dir. rather add mmpoe changes seperataly and main chaanges seperate.
 This will keep our git clean.

 # we have change some code in mmpose/datasets/transforms/common_transforms.py ->  to make it work for our project.
 So whenever you update mmpose, make sure to update this file as well.

+Run inference_on_new_image.py to get the angles of any new, that was not part of traning data.